Hurt in an Uber or Lyft Ride?

 During the Uber ride, driver Kevin Eldredge acted on an allowable function of the app.
 Distracted driving cost a mother and daughter their lives, and their loved ones robbed a future with them.

 Their ride took place before a rule that was put in place in May 2016.
 At that time both Uber and Lyft held the bulk of the market for rideshares in Austin.
-Since then, both Uber and Lyft have stopped operations inside the city of Austin after a hotly contested debate in the city over compliance with fingerprint background checks.
-It is clear that the city of Austin feels that they value safety when entering the vehicle of a transportation-networking app driver.
+Since then, both Uber and Lyft stopped operations inside the city of Austin after a hotly contested debate in the city over compliance with fingerprint background checks.
+The city voted in a landslide to require fingerprint background checks and greater regulation of TNCs.
+It was clear that the city of Austin feels that they value safety when entering the vehicle of a transportation-networking app driver.

 Since the May 2016 decision, both competitors pulled out of Austin.
 However they still operate in the Austin-metro area where this crash took place.